isomerpages/mse/news/---speeches/_posts/2020-10-05-speech-on-the-adjournment-motion-of-protection-against-secondhand-smoke-in-homes.md

 description:
 ---

-### Speech by Dr Amy Khor, Senior Minister of State for Sustainability and the Environment, on the Adjournment Motion of Protection Against Secondhand Smoke in Homes
+### Speech by Dr Amy Khor, Senior Minister of State for Sustainability and the Environment, on the Adjournment Motion on Protection Against Secondhand Smoke in Homes

 <div class="bp-youtube">